-Your chiropractor will only adjust the parts of the spine that are experiencing difficulty or that are out of place.
+A chiropractor will only adjust the parts of the spine that are experiencing difficulty or that are out of place.

-While it is true that your spine will be flexible afterwards, “loose” is not actually the correct word for how it will feel.
+While it is true that your spine will be flexible afterward, “loose” is not actually the correct word for how it will feel.
 You will not feel unstable nor will your spine or discs “slip” out of position after an adjustment.

 Once adjustments have been performed, most people will tell you that their pain has been relieved and they have a genuine sense of well-being.
 If adjustments did not work or did not feel good, no one would return to complete their care regimen!

 Pain is one of the body’s ways of letting you know that something is not right.
 Pain should never be considered normal or even a normal part of aging.

 If you feel pain in any part of the body, chances are that the spine and central nervous system are involved.
 Of course, if the chiropractor finds that you have a problem unrelated to his area of expertise, you will be referred to the appropriate health care doctor or other professional needed for treatment.